yashicrespo/SeniorDesignHeatwave-2022/README.md

 # SeniorDesignHeatwave-2022
-Here are the sub-system files.
+Here are the files for the Senior Design project with Heatwave 2022 The files have been separated by sub-system.